 The secondary winding of the bell transformer (T1) provides an 8V to 16V AC supply depending on the load.

 The solenoid (SL1) used to strike the chimes is in series with a modified bell push.
-This now has LED illumination since I converted it from an incandescent bulb.
+This now has LED illumination since I converted the light from an incandescent lamp.
 (See: Converting A Bell Push Lamp To LEDs.)

 The alternating potential applied to the solenoid (SL1) is rectified by the bridge rectifier (BR1) to produce a DC supply for the relay.
 The 100Hz ripple, produced by the full-wave rectification, is smoothed by the 470μF reservoir capacitor (C1).